fjvallarino/monomer/tasks.md

     - Refactor modules where consistency is lacking
   - Make sure WidgetTask/Node association is preserved if node location in tree changes
   - Button should handle ReleaseBtn instead of Click (allow multi click)
+  - ZStack should set _weIsTopLayer based on used space

 - Pending
   - Add header in all files, indicating license and documenting what the module does